1,001 Sayings and Deeds of the Prophet

 The Prophet was of moderate height having broad shoulders (long) hair reaching his ear-lobes.
 Once I saw him in a red cloak and I had never seen a more handsome [man] than him."

 Anas bin Malik said, "The Prophet used to visit all his wives in a round, during the day and night and they were eleven in number."

 I asked Anas, "Had the Prophet the strength for it?"

 Anas replied, "We used to say that the Prophet was given the strength of thirty (men)."

 And Sa'id said on the authority of Qatada that Anas had told him about nine wives only (not eleven).

-The Prophet may have had more body hair then most men.
+Muhammad may have had more body hair than most men.